Back to articles

 Understand and improve LCP, FID, CLS.
 Essential metrics for performance and SEO.

-Emeric Mathis1 October 20242 min read
+Emeric Mathis1 October 2024Updated on 11 May 20262 min read

 Sommaire5 sections

 Core Web Vitals are performance metrics defined by Google to measure the real‑world experience of users on your site.
+They directly influence SEO and user satisfaction.

 In this guide, we’ll look at the three main metrics and how to improve them.